 Register a birth

 The birth must be registered at the Register Office of the district where the birth takes place.
-For births in Liverpool, you can register at Liverpool Women's Hospital or Liverpool Register Office.
+For births in Liverpool, you can register at Liverpool Register Office, St George's Hall.

-You must make an appointment to attend either Liverpool Women's Hospital or Liverpool Register Office.
+You must make an appointment to attend Liverpool Register Office.

 Where should I go?